 In light of the experience in the United States, market observers often expect that funds raised from bond markets will systematically have longer maturities and cost less than other sources.
 Reality proves otherwise.
 First, there is a correlation between overall cost and market depth, particularly relative to gross national product (GNP) or even to per capita revenue.
-As a result, African overall costs are often high or extremely high in narrow markets.42 Second, the U.S. market benefits from tax-exempt municipal bonds; the tax exemption is primarily what makes the bonds a very attractive investment.
+As a result, African overall costs are often high or extremely high in narrow markets.
+Excond, the U.S. market benefits from tax-exempt municipal bonds; the tax exemption is primarily what makes the bonds a very attractive investment.
 Overall, banks can often compete with the interest rates that local governments obtain-even with donor credit enhancements-in African markets, provided, of course, that the banks are interested in the municipal market, which is rare indeed.
-Bank credit is all the more competitive because bond issuance entails some supplemental costs for the borrower: fees for the credit rating agency, commissions for the bond arranger, commissions for credit enhancements.
+Bank credit is all the more competitive because bond issuance entails some supplemental costs for the borrower: fees for the credit rating agency, commissions for the bond arranger, commissions for the securities exchange authority, cost of advertising, and possibly commissions for credit enhancements.